Storyblok Raises $80M Series C - Read News

 The above can be done with the steps below.

-Section titled Creating a migration file Creating a migration file
+Creating a migration file

 Migration files consist of javascript functions and content for a specific component that can be updated.
 Let’s do a quick example with dev-space.
 In there, we added a new component name and add first_name and last_name fields to it.
 We’ll set my first_name and last_name field values to be fortune and ikechi respectively.
 For this example, We’ll update the first_name value to be kay.